 - Can reduce aggression towards other dogs

-- Removes risks of cancers
+- Removes the risk of some cancers

 - Prevent prostate problems